Frequently Asked Questions About Health Insurance

 What is an independent insurance agent and why does it matter?

 An independent agent isn't tied to any single carrier.
-Unlike captive agents who sell only one company's products, independent agents like Scott shop plans across Florida Blue, United Healthcare, Cigna, Aetna, and more.
+Unlike captive agents who sell only one company's products, as an independent agent, I shop plans across top-rated national and regional carriers.
 You get unbiased recommendations and access to plans you wouldn't find on your own.

 Does Scott Howell charge a fee for his services?